Cloud computing terms

 A computing platform (operating system and other services) delivered as a service over the Internet by a provider.
 An example is an application development environment that you can subscribe to and use immediately.
 Azure offers PaaS.
 Discover the advantages of PaaS.

 Services offered over the public Internet and available to anyone who wants to purchase them.
+Learn more about public cloud computing.

 software as a service (SaaS)